Inspiravetion/Capsule.js/README.md

 'this' keyword must be used to access a property of the interfaceObject from within a function that is defined in the 'abstract' portion.

 ###consume(other, mutator, global)
-Consumes all the properties in 'other' that are already exist in 'this'.
+Consumes all the properties in 'other' that already exist in 'this'.
 Allows you to set default values in your code and have them overridden by an init Object without having to explicitely check for their existence.
 ```javascript
   var blade = {